-So, what do you consider when shopping for a mattress?
-Well, comfort, durability, and price are important, as are bounciness and the likelihood of sagging.
+What do you consider when shopping for a mattress?
+Well, comfort, durability, and price are important, as are softness, firmness and the likelihood of sagging.
 All of these characteristics are directly related to the kind of coil used inside of a mattress.
 Read on below as we discuss the four most common coils used in mattresses today.

 Offset LFK Coils